 Down by the docks, there are numerous cafes, bars, and restaurants.
 We found a great table with a place to sit overlooking the river.

 There are hardly any highrise buildings and the new buildings in the city merged well with the older style of architecture.

 The South Bank Group have some good walks this year.

 Manningtree to Wrabness, ( A house for Essex)

 We took the 9.30 train from Liverpool Street London, on the Norwich train it took about an hour to arrive at our starting point Manningtree.

-Afterwards, we carried on along the estuary ending at Wrabness for a further 4 miles adding up to a 9.5-mile walk.
+Afterward, we carried on along the estuary ending at Wrabness for a further 4 miles adding up to a 9.5-mile walk.

 A shrine to Essex

 As we approached the house we were told to hurry up as we were going to miss the train.!
-We were in the middle of the country, therefore, would have waited an hour in the station for the next connection.
+We were in the middle of the country, therefore, we would have waited an hour in the station for the next connection.

 I had hoped we might be able to go inside but it is not a museum.
 There is a lottery you can join to get a chance to spend a weekend there.
 (It’s not cheap!)